Colorescience

 Post in 2008

-CellNovo is a medical device company focused on diabetes management.
-The company develops and markets a comprehensive system that includes a cordless micro-pump, an integrated monitoring device, and a cellular handset with a touch screen and embedded blood glucose meter.
-This innovative system facilitates the automatic transmission of data, allowing for real-time monitoring of patients' conditions through mobile connectivity.
-By creating an interconnected diabetes management solution, CellNovo aims to enhance the quality of care for individuals living with diabetes.
+Cellnovo is a medical device company focused on diabetes management.
+The company develops and markets an integrated system that connects various components of diabetes care through mobile technology.
+Its product portfolio includes a cordless micro-pump, an integrated monitoring device, and a cellular handset equipped with a touch screen and an embedded blood glucose meter.
+This innovative system allows for automatic data transmission, enabling patients and healthcare providers to effectively monitor the patient's condition in real-time.

-Anexon, Inc. is a pharmaceutical company based in Cambridge, Massachusetts, focused on developing innovative therapeutics for cardiovascular diseases.
-The company's primary research centers on an alternatively spliced variant of brain natriuretic peptide known as ANX-042.
-This therapeutic aims to address the needs of patients suffering from chronic heart failure and kidney dysfunction, representing a significant advancement in the treatment of these conditions.
-Anexon's commitment to biotechnology underscores its dedication to improving patient outcomes in the cardiovascular field.
+Anexon, Inc. is a pharmaceutical company located in Cambridge, Massachusetts, specializing in the development of therapeutics for cardiovascular diseases.
+The company focuses on biotechnology solutions, particularly an alternatively spliced variant of brain natriuretic peptide known as ANX-042.
+This innovative therapeutic aims to address the needs of patients suffering from chronic heart failure and kidney dysfunction.
+Through its research and development efforts, Anexon is dedicated to advancing treatment options in the cardiovascular space.

 Ascent Therapeutics